 ---|---|---|

-As always, if you want to play around with the formula, scale it, change the number of breads, those things can be done in my Bread Calculator here.
+As always, if you want to play around with the formula, scale it, and change the quantity, those things can be done in my Bread Calculator here.

 The conclusion of this cheddar jalapeno sourdough bread recipe